 - Mortgage repayments

-- Council rates and body corporate fees
+- Council taxes and fees charged by body corporations

-- Repair and maintenance costs
+- The costs of repairs and maintenance

 The value of your property may decrease.

 A decline in the overall value of the housing market, as was mentioned earlier, can have a detrimental effect on the value of your property.

 You Are Buying A Property To Pay Less Tax.